-In 2021/22, the college continued to offer A levels (or equivalent).
+In 2022/23, the college continued to offer A levels (or equivalent).
 All A level subjects are linear and assessment normally takes place during the summer term of the second year of study.
-GCSE provision in maths and English was further refined to maximise opportunities for students to take a November resit wherever appropriate.
-The Route3 programme, where students complete further studies at level 2 before embarking on a level 3 study programme.
-The majority of Level 3 vocational courses certificated the 2016 RQF specification in 2021/22, with a minority certificating the 2010 QCF specification; one further course (BTEC Music) will move to RQF in 2023/24 at which point all vocational courses will be on RQF.
-In 2020/21 a certificate in WJEC Criminology was introduced and students on that course then completed the diploma in 2022, achieving pleasing results (95.2% pass rate).
+GCSE provision in maths and English includes an opportunity for eligible students to take a November resit wherever appropriate.
+The Route3 programme offers the opportunity for students to complete further studies at level 2 before embarking on a level 3 study programme.
+The majority of Level 3 vocational courses certificated the 2016 RQF specification in 2022/23, with only one course certificating the 2010 QCF specification; this course (BTEC Music) has moved to RQF in 2023/24 meaning all vocational courses are now on RQF specifications.
+The college planned to introduce its first T Level course in Digital in September 2023 but unfortunately insufficient numbers were recruited to enable this to be launched.
+All four students who enrolled onto the course were retained in college, transferring to appropriate alternative courses.
+T Levels in Digital and Health will be promoted for a September 2024 launch.

-The college continues to develop the curriculum to ensure that it meets the needs of students and the skills needs in the local, regional and national economy.
+The college continues to develop the curriculum to ensure that it meets the needs of students and the skills needs in the local, regional and national economy as detailed the college's accountability agreement.